WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 1	11046609	11046609	T	C	exonic	MASP2	.	nonsynonymous SNV	MASP2:NM_006610.4:exon3:c.A359G:p.D120G,MASP2:NM_139208.3:exon3:c.A359G:p.D120G
 19	19193983	19193983	A	T	exonic	RFXANK	.	nonsynonymous SNV	RFXANK:NM_001278728.1:exon2:c.A37T:p.T13S,RFXANK:NM_001370233.1:exon2:c.A37T:p.T13S,RFXANK:NM_001370234.1:exon2:c.A37T:p.T13S,RFXANK:NM_001370236.1:exon2:c.A37T:p.T13S,RFXANK:NM_001370237.1:exon2:c.A37T:p.T13S,RFXANK:NM_001370238.1:exon2:c.A37T:p.T13S,RFXANK:NM_001278727.1:exon3:c.A37T:p.T13S,RFXANK:NM_001370235.1:exon3:c.A37T:p.T13S,RFXANK:NM_003721.4:exon3:c.A37T:p.T13S,RFXANK:NM_134440.2:exon3:c.A37T:p.T13S
 ```

 The first 5 columns describe the chromosome, position, reference allele and alterantive allele for each vairant.
 The gene name is the 7th column `Gene.refGeneWithVer`, as we can see 'IFIH1', 'MASP2' and 'RFXANK' were shown.
 For amino acid change of this variant, we could check the 10th column `AAChange.refGeneWithVer`, and it will tell us the amino acid change per transcript.
 Note that the first variant '2	162279995	162279995	C	G' does not have amino acid change becuase it is not in the protein coding region, instead it is in the 'splicing' region.
 And for the variant '1	11046609	11046609	T	C', there are two protein changes 'p.D120G' and 'p.D120G' and this is because there are 2 transcripts (isoforms) for this MASP2 variant, and in this case they are the same amino acid change in the same position, but sometimes you will see different position for amino acid change in different isoforms.

-### 2. Runing ANNOVAR annotation on human exome VCF file, consider both intronic and exonic regions, with a downstream distribution analysis on all variants.
+### Case 2.
+Runing ANNOVAR annotation on human exome VCF file, consider both intronic and exonic regions, with a downstream distribution analysis on all variants.
 Downstream analysis includes chromosome distribution, variant type ditritbution, clinvar pathogenicity, CADD score, MetaRNN/AlphaMissense score, etc.(including HGVS annotations for intronic variants, then evaluate all variants for the chromosome distribution, variant type distribution, ClinVar distribution)

 Before we run the human exome annotation, we need to download the data we need, we can run this command to download the data into `mywork/`:

 ```
 (base) [wangp5@reslnvhpc0202 annovar]$ wget http://molecularcasestudies.cshlp.org/content/suppl/2016/10/11/mcs.a001131.DC1/Supp_File_2_KBG_family_Utah_VCF_files.zip -O mywork/Supp_File_2_KBG_family_Utah_VCF_files.zip
 ```

 To give some background information, this is a zip file as supplementary material of a published paper on exome sequencing of a family with undiagnosed genetic diseases.
 Through analysis of the exome data, the proband was confirmed to have KBG syndrome, a disease caused by loss of function mutations in ANKRD11 gene.
 There are several VCF files contained in the zip file, including those for parents, silings and the proband.
 We will only analyze proband in this exercise, but if you are interested, you may want to check whether this is a de novo mutation by analyzing parental genomes.

 Then we can unzip it and take a look what it has:

 ```
 (base) [wangp5@reslnvhpc0202 annovar]$ unzip mywork/Supp_File_2_KBG_family_Utah_VCF_files.zip
 (base) [wangp5@reslnvhpc0202 annovar]$ mv 'File 2_KBG family Utah_VCF files'/ mywork/VCF_files